chapmanjacobd/que/README.md

 Made for executing independent tasks.

 Using node-persist instead of sqlite because I made this while on a plane and npm install doesn't work so don't update tasks concurrently.
+Hmm yeah I think this isn't going to work well without sqlite :/

 ## Tool objectives